Determine Orientation Using Inertial Sensors

 ecompass, they do not correctly estimate the direction of north.
 The

-imufilter does not process magnetometer data, so it simply assumes the device's X-axis is initially pointing northward.
+imufilter does not process magnetometer data, so it simply assumes the X-axis of the device is initially pointing northward.
 The motion estimate given by

 imufilter is relative to the initial estimated orientation.
 The